JuanMaParraU/Ollama-Search-Agent/README.md

 This project demonstrates a **REACT-style AI research assistant** built with **LangGraph**, **LangChain**, and **Ollama**.
 The agent is capable of reasoning over user input, calling real-time tools like **DuckDuckGo Search**, and maintaining conversational state across turns.

 It uses a **looping LLM-agent pattern** where the LLM decides when to use tools, collects information, and responds after reasoning over the results.
+This code has been adapted from the course **AI Agents in LangGraph** from [DeepLearning.AI](https://learn.deeplearning.ai/courses/ai-agents-in-langgraph/lesson/qyrpc/introduction).

 ---